nablarch/nablarch-document/en/application_framework/application_framework/handlers/web/SessionStoreHandler.rst

 :Secure attribute:    | Not used
                       | To use in an HTTPS environment, configure to ``Use``
 :MaxAge attribute:    | Not specified
+                      | The MaxAge attribute is not used because the cookie holding the session ID is a session cookie (cookie that is destroyed when the browser is closed)
+:HttpOnly attribute:  | Use
+                      | The HttpOnly attribute is always used and cannot be changed from configuration files

 To change the cookie name or attribute, refer to the example given below.